joao-parana/swift-playground-builder/README.md

 Options:

-   -d, --destination   Directory in which to output the Playground(s)
+   -d, --destination   Directory in which to output the Playground(s);
+                       defaults to the current working directory

    -p, --platform      Specifies which platform's frameworks can be imported
                        in the Playground(s); only one platform can be choosen